tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

  - System Information Block Type 1 (SIB1)
       Contains information regarding network access, broadcasted every 20 ms at the middle of radio frame as a control message.
+Not used in manual attachment method.
+UE must have decoded MIB before it can receive SIB1.

  - System Information Block Type 2 (SIB2)
       Contains UL- and RACH-related settings, scheduled to transmit via RRC protocol at 16 ms after cell configuration, and then repeats every 80 ms (configurable through `LteEnbRrc::SystemInformationPeriodicity` attribute.
+      UE must be camped to a cell in order to be able to receive its SIB2.

 Reception of system information is fundamental for UE to advance in its lifecycle.
 MIB enables the UE to increase the initial DL bandwidth of 6 RBs to